**Updated Aug 2019**

 Magic Kingdom have the most attractions in any of the parks but you can choose three Fastpasses from all their attractions which is slightly different to Epcot.

-Hollywood Studios work on a two tier system like Epcot and you can only choose one from the following, Toy Story Mania, Beauty and The Beast Live Show, Fantasmic, Rock N Roller Coaster and The Great Movie Ride.
+Hollywood Studios work on a two tier system like Epcot and you can only choose one from the following since the opening of Toy Story land.
+Tier 1 attractions include Slinky Dog Dash, Alien Swirling Saucers, Toy Story Mania, Tower of Terror and Rock N Roller Coaster.

 But which to choose?